 A native of Muskegon, Michigan, President Lindgren earned undergraduate and law degrees from the University of Florida in 1976 and 1981, respectively, and a master of philosophy degree in management studies from Oxford University in England in 1978, where he was the recipient of a Rotary Fellowship.
-He was awarded an Honorary Doctorate in Education by the University of Florida in August 2012.
+He was awarded an Honorary Doctorate by the University of Florida in August 2012.

 President Lindgren and his wife, Cheryl, have three children and a daughter-in-law: Jim (Sierre), Greg and Andrea, and are actively engaged with the Ashland community.